We agree- content creation for eCommerce pages can seem every bit intimidating.

-Since online content is the critical mode of communication for an eCommerce website or platform, you’d want to make sure that you’re saying the right things the right way.
-Some words (power words) help persuade the buyer without coming across as too pushy or sales-like.
+Since online content is the critical mode of communication for an eCommerce website or platform, you want to make sure that you’re saying the right things the right way.
+Some words (power words) help persuade the buyer without appearing too pushy or sales-like.

-For example, words like now, suddenly, announcing, quick, hurry, sensational, amazing, etc., are known to increase the product’s value in the buyer’s mind.
-However, they should be used strategically so that the overall description reads genuine.
+For example, words like now, suddenly, announcing, quick, hurry, sensational, amazing, etc., increase the product’s value in the buyer’s mind.
+However, they should be used strategically to make the overall description genuine to potential customers.

 4. Focus On SEO And Keywords

-Keywords and SEO (Search Engine Optimisation) are the two most important factors contributing to better search engine rankings and should be considered when writing eCommerce content.
-Quality content will never use keyword stuffing for product descriptions or blog posts, as search engines like Google can automatically detect it, resulting in lower rankings.
+Keywords and SEO (Search Engine Optimisation) are the two most important factors contributing to better search engine visibility and should be considered when writing eCommerce content.
+Quality content will never use keyword stuffing for product descriptions or blog posts, as Google can automatically detect it, resulting in lower rankings.